trafikkdata/trafikkdata.no-dokumentasjon/docs/about/4-om-eksport.md

 </dl>

-CSV for sykkelpunkter bruker akkurat samme oppsett som for kjøretøy, bare en "-" for alle lengdeklassevolumtall.
+CSV for sykkelpunkter bruker akkurat samme oppsett som for kjøretøy, bare en "-" for alle trafikkmengder for lengdeklasser.